On the Effectiveness of Weight-Encoded Neural Implicit 3D Shapes: Method

-A major benefit of our importance sampling scheme is the removal of unintended bias presented by previous approaches, and the complete flexibility in introducing targeted bias.
-The importance metric, $w(\textbf{x})$, can be modified to introduce bias towards regions of high curvature, minimum feature size (emulating \cite{Park_deepsdf} bias), or to specific regions of the mesh for areas of high reconstruction importance (Figure \ref{fig:pointBias}).
-This flexibility allows for greater use of the network's capacity on regions or features important to the user, without increasing overall network complexity.
+Our method has effectively removed all unintended bias present in previous approaches, and enables complete user control on \textbf{intended} bias to the sampling process.
+The importance metric, $w(\x)$, can be modified to explicitly bias importance toward regions of high curvature, minimum feature size (emulating the hidden bias of \cite{Park_deepsdf}), or near user annotations (see inset where $w(\x)$ is additionally scaled according to user selection).
+This flexibility allows for greater use of the network's capacity on areas important to the user, without increasing overall network complexity or radically changing the sampling protocol.